abarghi/Measuring_Linguistic_Diversity/README.md

 Michael's College for the Merit-based Course Reduction Award in Fall 2020 that allowed me to continue my work on this paper.

 [^1]: J. H. Greenberg.
-The measurement of linguistic diversity. *Language*, 32(1):109–115, 1956.
+The measurement of linguistic diversity. *Language*, 32(1):109--115, 1956.
 [^2]: E. H Simpson.
-Measurement of diversity. *Nature*, 163(4148):688–688, 1949.
+Measurement of diversity. *Nature*, 163(4148):688--688, 1949.
 [^3]: L. Jost.
-Entropy and diversity. *Oikos*, 113(2):363–375, 2006.
+Entropy and diversity. *Oikos*, 113(2):363--375, 2006.
 [^4]: R. H MacArthur.
-Patterns of species diversity. *Biological Reviews*, 40(4):510–533, 1965.
+Patterns of species diversity. *Biological Reviews*, 40(4):510--533, 1965.
 [^5]: St. H Hurlbert.
-The nonconcept of species diversity: a critique and alternative parameters. *Ecology*, 52(4):577–586, 1971.
+The nonconcept of species diversity: a critique and alternative parameters. *Ecology*, 52(4):577--586, 1971.
 [^6]: R. K. Peet.
-The measurement of species diversity. *Annual Review of Ecology and Systematics*, pages 285–307, 1974.
+The measurement of species diversity. *Annual Review of Ecology and Systematics*, pages 285--307, 1974.
 [^7]: G. P. Patil and C. Taillie.
-Diversity as a concept and its measurement. *Journal of the American Statistical Association*, 77(379):548–561, 1982.
+Diversity as a concept and its measurement. *Journal of the American Statistical Association*, 77(379):548--561, 1982.
 [^8]: J. Ginebra and X. Puig.
-On the measure and the estimation of evenness and diversity. *Computational Statistics & Data Analysis*, 54(9):2187–2201, 2010.
+On the measure and the estimation of evenness and diversity. *Computational Statistics & Data Analysis*, 54(9):2187--2201, 2010.
 [^9]: R. H. Whittaker.
-Vegetation of the siskiyou mountains, oregon and california. *Ecological Monographs*, 30(3):279–338, 1960.
+Vegetation of the Siskiyou Mountains, Oregon and California. *Ecological Monographs*, 30(3):279--338, 1960.
 [^10]: R. H. Whittaker.
-Evolution and measurement of species diversity. *Taxon*, 21(2-3):213–251, 1972.
+Evolution and measurement of species diversity. *Taxon*, 21(2-3):213--251, 1972.
 [^11]: D. M. Eberhard, G. F. Simons, and C. D. Fennig.
 Ethnologue: Languages of the world, 2019.
 [^12]: H. Hammarström, R. Forkel, M. Haspelmath, and S. Bank.
 Glottolog 4.6., 2022.
 [^13]: C. E. Shannon.
-A mathematical theory of communication. *The Bell System Technical Journal*, 27(3):379–423, 1948.
+A mathematical theory of communication. *The Bell System Technical Journal*, 27(3):379--423, 1948.
 [^14]: M. O. Hill.
-Diversity and evenness: a unifying notation and its consequences. *Ecology*, 54(2):427–432, 1973.
+Diversity and evenness: a unifying notation and its consequences. *Ecology*, 54(2):427--432, 1973.
 [^15]: S. Lieberson.
-An extension of greenberg’s linguistic diversity measures. *Language*, 40(4):526–531, 1964.
+An extension of Greenberg’s linguistic diversity measures. *Language*, 40(4):526--531, 1964.
 [^16]: C. Tsallis.
-Possible generalization of boltzmann-gibbs statistics. *Journal of Statistical Physics*, 52(1):479–487, 1988.
+Possible generalization of Boltzmann-Gibbs statistics. *Journal of Statistical Physics*, 52(1):479--487, 1988.
 [^17]: C. J. Keylock.
-Simpson diversity and the shannon–wiener index as special cases of a generalized entropy. *Oikos*, 109(1):203–207, 2005.
+Simpson diversity and the Shannon–Wiener index as special cases of a generalized entropy. *Oikos*, 109(1):203--207, 2005.
 [^18]: Alfréd Rényi.
 On measures of entropy and information.
-In *Proceedings of the Fourth Berkeley Symposium on Mathematical Statistics and Probability*, volume 1, pages 547–561.
+In *Proceedings of the Fourth Berkeley Symposium on Mathematical Statistics and Probability*, volume 1, pages 547--561.
 University of California Press, Berkeley, California, USA, 1961.
 [^19]: L. Jost.
-Partitioning diversity into independent alpha and beta components. *Ecology*, 88(10):2427–2439, 2007.
+Partitioning diversity into independent alpha and beta components. *Ecology*, 88(10):2427--2439, 2007.
 [^20]: J. A. Veech and T. O. Crist.
-Diversity partitioning without statistical independence of alpha and beta. *Ecology*, 91(7):1964–1969, 2010.
+Diversity partitioning without statistical independence of alpha and beta. *Ecology*, 91(7):1964--1969, 2010.
 [^21]: C. Ricotta.
-On beta diversity decomposition: trouble shared is not trouble halved. *Ecology*, 91(7):1981–1983, 2010.
+On beta diversity decomposition: trouble shared is not trouble halved. *Ecology*, 91(7):1981--1983, 2010.
 [^22]: L. Jost.
-Independence of alpha and beta diversities. *Ecology*, 91(7):1969–1974, 2010.
+Independence of alpha and beta diversities. *Ecology*, 91(7):1969--1974, 2010.
 [^23]: T. Sørensen.
-A method of establishing groups of equal amplitude in plant sociology based on similarity of species and its application to analyses of the vegetation on danish commons. *Kongelige Danske Videnskabernes Selskab*, pages 1–34, 1948.
+A method of establishing groups of equal amplitude in plant sociology based on similarity of species and its application to analyses of the vegetation on Danish commons. *Kongelige Danske Videnskabernes Selskab*, pages 1--34, 1948.
 [^24]: L. R Dice.
-Measures of the amount of ecologic association between species. *Ecology*, 26(3):297–302, 1945.
+Measures of the amount of ecologic association between species. *Ecology*, 26(3):297--302, 1945.
 [^25]: P. Jaccard.
-The distribution of the flora in the alpine zone.
-1. *New Phytologist*, 11(2):37–50, 1912.
+The distribution of the flora in the Alpine zone.
+1. *New Phytologist*, 11(2):37--50, 1912.
 [^26]: C. R. Rao.
-Diversity and dissimilarity coefficients: a unified approach. *Theoretical Population Biology*, 21(1):24–43, 1982.
+Diversity and dissimilarity coefficients: a unified approach. *Theoretical Population Biology*, 21(1):24--43, 1982.
 [^27]: D. Harmon and J. Loh.
-The index of linguistic diversity: A new quantitative measure of trends in the status of the world’s languages. *Language Documentation & Conservation*, 4:97–151, 2010.
+The index of linguistic diversity: A new quantitative measure of trends in the status of the world’s languages. *Language Documentation & Conservation*, 4:97--151, 2010.
 [^28]: M. R. Helmus, T. J. Bland, C. K. Williams, and A. R. Ives.
-Phylogenetic measures of biodiversity. *The American Naturalist*, 169(3):E68–E83, 2007.
+Phylogenetic measures of biodiversity. *The American Naturalist*, 169(3):E68--E83, 2007.
 [^29]: A. R. Ives and M. R. Helmus.
 Phylogenetic metrics of community similarity. *The American Naturalist*, 176(5):E128–E142, 2010.
 [^30]: S. Champely and D. Chessel.
-Measuring biological diversity using euclidean metrics. *Environmental and Ecological Statistics*, 9(2):167–177, 2002.
+Measuring biological diversity using euclidean metrics. *Environmental and Ecological Statistics*, 9(2):167--177, 2002.
 [^31]: M. W. Cadotte, T. J. Davies, J. Regetz, S. W. Kembel, E. Clevand, and T. Oakley.
-Phylogenetic diversity metrics for ecological communities: integrating species richness, abundance and evolutionary history. *Ecology Letters*, 13(1):96–105, 2010.
+Phylogenetic diversity metrics for ecological communities: integrating species richness, abundance and evolutionary history. *Ecology Letters*, 13(1):96--105, 2010.
 [^32]: A. Chao, C.-H. Chiu, and L. Jost.
-Phylogenetic diversity measures based on hill numbers. *Philosophical Transactions of the Royal Society B: Biological Sciences*, 365(1558):3599–3609, 2010.
+Phylogenetic diversity measures based on Hill numbers. *Philosophical Transactions of the Royal Society B: Biological Sciences*, 365(1558):3599--3609, 2010.
 [^33]: C.-H. Chiu, L. Jost, and A. Chao.
-Phylogenetic beta diversity, similarity, and differentiation measures based on hill numbers. *Ecological Monographs*, 84(1):21–44, 2014.
+Phylogenetic beta diversity, similarity, and differentiation measures based on Hill numbers. *Ecological Monographs*, 84(1):21--44, 2014.